 - 15. MOHFW will select the health facilities development and construction activities and consider alternative designs with an emphasis on avoiding or minimizing adverse impacts on private landowners and those who have been using its own and other public lands with and without authorization.
-To minimize adverse impacts, MOHFW will use the following principles: - Avoid or minimize acquisition of private lands; - Use as much public lands as possible; - Avoid or minimize: - Displacement from homesteads, - Loss of lands valued higher in terms of productivity and uses, - Loss of buildings/structures that are used for permanent business/commercial activities. - Dislocation of non-titled persons; and - Impacts on community facilities, such educational institutions, places of worship, cemeteries, etc., and buildings/structures that are socially and historically important. - Option to offer residual plots to acquisition: Where portion of a plot remaining after acquisition becomes economically unviable, the landowner will have the option to offer the entire plot to acquisition. - 16.
-Avoid or minimize adverse impacts on Tribal Peoples: Where adverse impacts are found unavoidable, MOHFW will adopt appropriate mitigation measures as per the Bank's OP 4.10 on Indigenous Peoples (MOHFW has prepared a standalone Framework for Tribal Peoples Plan). - 17.
+To minimize adverse impacts, MOHFW will use the following principles: - Avoid or minimize acquisition of private lands; - Use as much public lands as possible; - Avoid or minimize: - Displacement from homesteads, - Loss of lands valued higher in terms of productivity and uses, - Loss of buildings/structures that are used for permanent business/commercial activities. - Dislocation of squatters/encroachers; and - Impacts on community facilities, such educational institutions, places of worship, cemeteries, etc., and buildings/structures that are socially and historically important. - Option to offer residual plots to acquisition: Where portion of a plot remaining after acquisition becomes economically unviable, the landowner will have the option to offer the entire plot to acquisition. - 16.
+Avoid or minimize adverse impacts on Indigenous Peoples: Where adverse impacts are found unavoidable, MOHFW will adopt appropriate mitigation measures as per the Bank's OP 4.10 on Indigenous Peoples (Section C). - 17.
 Avoid or mitigate impacts on Physical Cultural Resources: MOHFW will plan, design and implement all development and construction activities in compliance with the DP policies and World Bank's OP 4.11 on Physical Cultural Resources.